kevindelord/DKDBManager/README.md

 	})

-The `state` variable describes what happened for the entity.
+The `state` variable describes what happened to the entity.

 Read more in the [Wiki](https://github.com/kevindelord/DKDBManager/wiki)! :bowtie:

+## Try it out!

+Checkout the example project:

+	$> pod try DKDBManager

 ## Author